What is severance?

 Should I sign severance?

 You should call a lawyer before you sign a severance.
-Most employment lawyers will offer a free consultation, advising on the range of severance that you should be entitled to in a quick call.
+Some employment lawyers will offer a free consultation, advising on the range of severance that you should be entitled to in a quick call.
 If you learn your severance offer is in the range of reasonableness, then you may be inclined to sign the severance package.

 Do not sign the severance package if you know you want to ask for more severance.
 Once you sign the severance package, you are barred from claiming more severance.
 Read more here.